zohaibshahzadkhan/ParrotHub/Readme.md

 ### Local Deployment
 1. On GitHub.com, navigate to the [zohaibshahzadkhan/ParrotHub](https://github.com/zohaibshahzadkhan/ParrotHub) repository and clone it.
-2. Once you clone the repository you will need to install the libraries, you can do this by typing "pip3 install -r requirements.txt" into the terminal
+2. Once you clone the repository you will need to install the libraries, you can do this by typing "pip3 install -r requirements.txt" into the terminal from root directory of the project.
-3. Open the .env file in the project directory and change the key pair values to match your credentials.
-There is a [sample env file](/sample_env.py) that you can use to help you
+3. Rename sample_env.py to .env file and change the key pair values to match your credentials.
+There is a [sample env file](/sample_env.py) that you can use.

 ### Remote Deployment
 1. Log in to Heroku